open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 The Server provides 4 plugins as source code which can be built by your own.
 To verify them, make sure you run ```source /opt/intel/computer_vision_sdk/bin/setupvars.sh``` before starting up OWT server.

 ### 6.1.3.1 Face Detection Plugin {#Conferencesection6_1_3_1}
-Identified by GUID b849f44bee074b08bf3e627f3fc927c.
+Identified by GUID b849f44bee074b08bf3e627f3fc92c7.
 This plugin provides the capability of finding faces in current analyzed stream and annotates it with a rectangle boarder on the face.
 ### 6.1.3.2 Face Recognition Plugin {#Conferencesection6_1_3_2}
 Identified by GUID 3f932ff2a80341faa0a73ebb3bcfb85d.
-This plugin provides the capability of identifying people's name in current stream and annotates them with a rectangle on the face, and also list the name and the confidence of the recoginition result.
+This plugin provides the capability of identifying people's name in current stream and annotates them with a rectangle on the face, and also list the name and the confidence of the recognition result.
 To add new people for recognition, here are the steps:
 1. Take at least 3 pictures of one person and place them under the raw_photos directory with sub-directory name that identifies that person's name(no space in the directory name).
 The raw_photos should be under the same directory with the pre-process tool.
 2. Run the pre-process tool to process the raw photos (which is also built when you build the samples).
 Append the path of libcpu_extension.so you built to LD_LIBRARY_PATH before you run the tool.
 Put the output vectors.txt under analytics_agent direcotry of OWT server.